zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/10-sinhala-amazon.md

 This immense, intuitive, first of all, to be born, and to be born Ayoah, and wisdom, was not burned in the fire, nor in the utmost sense.

-[APZ 88.3] (#apz88 .3) {#apz88 .3.ref .apz} "Insists, raids”
+[APZ 88.3] (#apz88 .3) {#apz88 .3.ref .apz} "Insists, raids"
-“Intensible” means soft.
+"Intensible" means soft.
 Wetted Waggard Karma
 NAMI.
 It is best to do this, if you do not have a good good skin.
 Establish a softest mindfulness Justify Hairson.
-A softest award is a major “Teaching” NAMI.
+A softest award is a major "Teaching" NAMI.
 Footbruises with soft feet.
 Meshed Indores
 By the Lord Octangal, which is softed by the powers of the body.
 Justifiable name.
-“There are understandings” are three reflex.
+"There are understandings" are three reflex.
 Pariyaththi Reply Aththa, Adhigama Reply
 Requer.
 What is the Pariyathi Reply and to some person here (ii) Formula, home, business, stanza, idanaya, save, nation,